RapidAPI/DevRel-Stack-Data/guides/posts/what-is-graphql-and-when-you-should-use-it/post.md

 ---
-title: 'What is GraphQL and when you should use it?'
+title: 'What is GraphQL and when you should use it'
 description: With GraphQL, you get precisely the data you request.
 No more, no else.
 You have a single entry point, i.e., /graphql, that you use to get the data.
 In this piece, let's briefly look at it and in which cases you should use it.
 publishedDate: 2021-10-04T15:41:15.688Z
 lastModifiedDate: 2021-10-04T15:41:15.688Z